Austionian/bl0g/README.md

 > You'll need an `.env` file with an api token, e.g. `API_TOKEN=123456789`, in the project's root.

 This will create a markdown file in the `content/posts/` directory.
 The file's frontmatter contains a `draft` key which defaults to true.
-For the post to appar on the website, that must be changed to false.
+For the post to appear on the website, you must change it to false.

 ## Developing
 - [Install and config](https://tailwindcss.com/blog/standalone-cli) the Tailwindcss cli.